Alipsa/ride/README.md

 Used to provide git support.
 Eclipse Distribution License v1.0

 ### Various jdbc drivers
 These are included for convenience only.
 Licenced under various open source licenses.
 There is no direct dependency on any jdbc driver in Ride.

+### org.codehaus.groovy:groovy-all
+Makes it possible to run Groovy scripts.
+Apache Software License, Version 2.0.

 # Contributing
 If you are interested in helping out, reporting issues, creating tests or implementing new features